Dwarf Mondo Grass Plants

 |Soil Soaker Hose by Green Thumb||$18.95|

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting|

-A simple, no fuss ground cover, Dwarf Mondo Grass performs well in the shadiest of locations.
+Dwarf Mondo Grass Plants are a simple, no-fuss ground cover.
+Dwarf Mondo Grass performs well in even the shadiest of locations.

 A simple, no fuss ground cover, Dwarf Mondo Grass performs well in the shadiest of locations.
 This gracefully arcing perennial prefers part to full shade, and does not have a flower but produces a small berry that appears on a little stalk.
 Mondo Grass can handle anywhere from part to full shade, and could even be put inside in terrariums or as a houseplant in low light conditions.
 Mondo Grass can be cut like a regular lawn, but holds its shape and structure with little to no care.
 The arching leaves look beautiful as border or edging, and can be effectively used as a groundcover.